Muhammad-Usama-07/VideoCap_ClipExtract/README.md

 ## Run the project

 Step # 01
-  open cmd in projects's folder
+  clone the repo, open cmd in projects's folder

 Step # 02 (hit this command in cmd) uvicorn api:app --reload